Australia’s Defence Cooperation Program (Thailand) 2023/24

-The Australian Defence Force’s (ADF) Defence Cooperation Program (DCP) offers approximately 90 individual training positions in Australia annually across a range of courses.
-More than 2 000 Thai military officers have attended training in Australia since 1991.
+The Australian Defence Force’s (ADF) Defence Cooperation Program (DCP) offers over 100 individual training positions in Australia annually across a range of courses.
+More than 2,400 Thai military officers have attended training in Australia since 1991.
 DCP training opportunities relate to; master’s level courses provided by Australian civilian universities, defence college courses, English language training, instructor training, specific service courses and general defence courses.

 DCP Points of Contact

 Key points of contact and additional sources of information relating to the ADF’s DCP with Thailand are as follows.